 Celebrating our Beat Fundraisers!

 This week we’re celebrating the support and achievements of all our wonderful fundraisers.
-Beat could not exist without their contributions – our supporters have enabled us to extend our Helpline opening hours to 3-10pm 365 days a year and continue our campaigning work, but they play an equally crucial role in challenging the stigma surrounding eating disorders, signposting our services and encouraging knowledge of these widely misunderstood mental illnesses.
+Beat could not exist without their contributions – our supporters have enabled us to extend our Helpline opening hours 365 days a year, 12-8pm Monday to Friday, 4-8pm Saturday, Sunday and bank holidays and continue our campaigning work, but they play an equally crucial role in challenging the stigma surrounding eating disorders, signposting our services and encouraging knowledge of these widely misunderstood mental illnesses.

 Hundreds of inspirational fundraisers get involved each year in a vast array of activities – from adrenaline-charged skydives, to cross country treks, to brave head shaves, our fundraisers have seemingly done it all!
 So we want to say a huge thank you for being part of Team Beat.
 And if you’ve never been involved before, we hope this week will give you some inspiration and show that there’s something out there for everybody.